 - Health Safety: Even a basic high-deductible health plan paired with a Health Savings Account (HSA) prevents financial chaos from medical bills.

-- Income Interruption Cushion: Separate 1-month rent ✔️ set aside specifically for emergencies like job transition.
+- Income Interruption Cushion: Set aside 1-month's rent specifically for emergencies like job transition.

-- Credit Protection: Enroll in auto-shield programs that freeze interest accumulation during income loss.
+- Credit Protection: Enroll in auto-shield programs that can freeze interest accumulation during income loss.

-- Disability Protection Micro-Policy: Many don’t know this exists — but short-term income insurance can cost less than $25/month and act as a private income backup.
+- Disability Protection Micro-Policy: Many don't know this exists—but short-term income insurance can cost less than $25/month and acts as a private income backup.

 With this shield, income stream building becomes a strategic process rather than a desperate attempt.

-Unlike boomers who relied heavily on traditional retirement portfolios and pensions, millennials need a **multi-layer asset strategy** due to income volatility and digital-era opportunities.
-That means your investment approach should evolve in layers rather than all-in on one vehicle.
+Unlike boomers who relied heavily on traditional retirement portfolios and pensions, millennials need a multi-layer asset strategy due to income volatility and digital-era opportunities.
+This means your investment approach should evolve in layers rather than solely focusing on one vehicle.

 | Layer | Asset Type | Purpose | Time Horizon |